Baishnabghata Patuli Township

-The Township is divided into G+4 residential buildings on CMDA lease hold lands, and individual buildings on LIG, MiG and HIG lease hold lands..

-Patuli's public transport system includes Kavi Subhas and Shahid Khudiram metro station, as well as three train stations, Baghajatin Station, Garia Station and New Garia Station.
-The township is also home to a number of parks, including Patuli Jheelpar Park, Benubana Chhaya, and D' Zeus Bio-Reserve Woods.

 Geography

 Physical

 The area lies on Gangetic Basin and in fact borders an earlier course of a distributary of the River Ganges (গঙ্গা) known as 'Adi Ganga' (আদি গঙ্গা lit. meaning Old Ganges).
 The areas are mostly wetlands in nature that has been urbanized.
 The area is diverse that houses a variety species of flora and fauna.
 Especially variety of Avian species are viewed here round the year.
 Presence of big lakes house variety species of fishes even.

 Geology

 The soil here is of Clayey and Alluvial nature.
 Soil is very fertile and so house a variety species of flora.
 Average mean sea level is 17 feet.

 Police district

 Patuli police station is in the South Suburban division of Kolkata Police.
 It is located at H-10 Baishnabghata-Patuli Township, PO Panchasayar, Kolkata-700094.

 Patuli Women police station, at the same address, has jurisdiction over all police districts under the jurisdiction of South Suburban Division i.e. Netaji Nagar, Jadavpur, Kasba, Regent Park, Bansdroni, Garfa and Patuli.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.